Coronavirus (COVID-19) Preparedness Information Learn More

 - Emergency Department (24 hours)

-In response to COVID-19, we’ve made the difficult, but necessary decision to begin rescheduling elective and non-urgent surgeries for cases deemed clinically appropriate.
+In response to COVID-19 we are continuing to reschedule elective and non-urgent surgeries for cases deemed clinically appropriate through May 11.
 This will help ensure we have the people and resources necessary to meet the needs of our patients in the coming weeks.

-Patients whose appointments are being rescheduled are currently being notified and procedures will be rescheduled as soon as feasible.
-We are continuing to schedule new cases beyond May 1.
-If you have any questions about the status of your surgery, please reach out to the clinic and they will answer any questions you may have.
+Patients whose appointments are affected are being notified and procedures will be rescheduled as soon as feasible.
+We are continuing to schedule new cases beyond May 26.
+If you have any questions about the status of your surgery or procedure, please reach out to the clinic and they will answer any questions you may have.

 NON-ESSENTIAL PROCEDURES & APPOINTMENTS

 Decisions about non-essential procedures and appointments will be made on a case by case basis.
-Your physician and their staff will be in contact with you if you currently have an appointment scheduled.
-If you have questions, please contact the physician or clinic.
+Currently scheduled appointments may be rescheduled or transitioned to a telehealth visit.
+Your provider and their staff will be in contact with you if you currently have an appointment scheduled.
+If you have need tgo schedule an appointment or have questions, please contact your provider or clinic.

 HOW TO PROTECT YOURSELF